onsclom/my-website/src/content/posts/javascript-tco.md

 }
 ```

-This function is starting to look a lot like the orignal for loop solution.
+This function is starting to look a lot like the original for loop solution.
 It's not very succinct
 or elegant anymore.
 But, it runs `count(100000)` at `.01s` as well.
 Nice!

 The minimalist part of me really enjoys TCO.
 It enables a language to express complex and efficient